The Role of Design Thinking in Startups

 Notably, the design team consciously avoided sharp edges, opting for curved and free-flowing elements instead.
 This meticulous attention to detail culminated in a warmer and friendlier design, creating a more friendly space for users.

-This approach not only enhanced the user experience but also helped individuals achieve their wellness goals, such as stress relief and better sleep within a shorter time frame,
+This approach enhanced the user experience and helped individuals achieve their wellness goals, such as stress relief and better sleep within a shorter time frame,

 As a result, Headspace quickly became a prominent player in the wellness industry.